w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

     - Unfortunately, we often notice them at the end of the process
 - *Acquire new hardware* for data collection and storage

-It is necessary to carefully consider whether it is appropriate to acquire a new dataset
+It is necessary to carefully consider whether it is appropriate to acquire a new dataset.

-- Considerations not only in engineering but also in management and economics aspects
+- Considerations not only in engineering but also in management and economic aspects
 - Future needs must be foreseen in advance

 # Common Problems in Data Collection